amybru/byioboba/README.md

 ###### Add Drink/Edit Drink Pages (addDrink.html, editDrink.html)

-* Planning: As creating and updating are two important opperations in demonstrating CRUD functionallity, it was important to have a good form that was easy for the user to add or edit their own drinks.
+* Planning: As creating and updating are two important operations in demonstrating CRUD functionality, it was important to have a good form that was easy for the user to add or edit their own drinks.
 The forms were designed to follow the same format, with the add form being empty, and the edit form populated with previously added fields.

 * Testing: Testing the Add and Edit forms are as follows:
     1. Navigate to add drink page or edit drink page